What does Anders' new mission mean and how did it come about?

 Anders' positive organizational culture is one of our strengths and our commitment to our employees is reflected positively in our customer service.
 We want the most satisfied customers in Finland!

-If you want to discuss more about sustainability and hear our thoughts on digital sustainability, don’t hesitate to contact.
-I’m happy to discuss more!
+If you want to discuss more about sustainability and hear our thoughts on digital sustainability, don’t hesitate to contact us.
+We are happy to discuss more!

 No more digital waste!